|

 psychology, origins and motives behind the God Dionysus.
 Summoned up

-at the Oracle, the Gods Dionysus and Apollo appear openly, to discourse
+enlightenment at the Oracle, the Gods Dionysus and Apollo appear openly,

-naked.
-They speak at length on the nature of their archetypes and the
+to discourse naked.
+They speak at length on the nature of their archetypes

-necessity for mortals to construct their own characters and reality.
+and the necessity for mortals to construct their own characters and

-Some things are held to be true from witnessing this exposition at the
+reality.
+Some things are held to be true from witnessing this exposition

-Oracle.
-What mortals make of their choices will by necessity be the
+at the Oracle.
+What mortals make of their choices will by necessity

-right ones for them.
+be the right ones for them.
 To emulate the Gods is to court destruction.
-Dionysus

-overdoing it has more to do with his own story, after all he was torn
+Dionysus overdoing it has more to do with his own story, after all

-from Semele and born of the thigh of Zeus, so for good reasons then
+he was torn from Semele and born of the thigh of Zeus, so for good

-do the Maenads worship the divinity of Dionysus and distract him.
-Also,
+reasons then do the Maenads worship the divinity of Dionysus and distract

-'mortals' are to maintain their internal childlike natures and a temporary
+him.
+Also, 'mortals' are to maintain their internal childlike natures

-escape from their duties and the drudgery of the intellect and the rational,
+and a temporary escape from their duties and the drudgery of the intellect

 Breasts and Burgers! - Richard Franklin Productions